gillianassi/Portfolio/src/markdown/Research/CUDAProgramming.md

         <h2 class="subsubtitle">Solution</h2>
         <p>
             In general, shared memory is preferred over registers in scenarios where <b>data needs to be shared or reused across multiple threads within a block</b>.<br><br>
             One example of this is matrix multiplication like we saw before.
 In this situation, threads within a block work together to compute a tile.
-Each thread <b>loads a portion into shared memory</b> and uses that memory to <b>compute a part ouf the output</b> matrix.<br>
+Each thread <b>loads a portion of the input data into shared memory</b> and uses that memory to <b>compute a part of the output</b> matrix.<br>
-            If <b>registers</b> were used instead, this shared behaviour could not be benefited from since rigisters are <b>private to each thread</b>.
+            If <b>registers</b> were used instead, this shared behaviour could not be benefited from since registers are <b>private to each thread</b>.
 It would require each thread to load all the required data on its own, leading to redundant global memory transactions and poor performance.<br>
-            <b>Shared data</b> on the other hand allows you to <b>reduce redundant global memory</b> by <i>reusing the data</i> and lets you <b>collectively load a tile into shared memory</b> for <i>computations</i>, improving overall efficiency.
+            <b>Shared data</b>, on the other hand, <b>reduces redundant global memory accesses</b> by allowing threads to collectively <i>load and reuse data for computations</i>, improving overall efficiency.
         </p>
         <h2 class="subsubtitle">Conclusion</h2>
         <p>
-            Shared memory can reduce global memory bandwith usage and leverages the high speed of shared memory to improve kernel speed in situations where <b>data sharing and reuse</b> amoung threads in the same block are required.
-This proves to be most usefull for block-level parallel tasks such as matrix multiplication, or tiled matrix transpose.
+            Shared memory can reduce global memory bandwidth usage and leverage its high speed to improve kernel performance in situations where <b>data sharing and reuse</b> among threads in the same block are required.
+This proves to be most useful for block-level parallel tasks such as matrix multiplication, or tiled matrix transpose.
             <br><br>
         </p>
     </div>